DraftKings promo code: Get $300 bonus and $200 off NFL Sunday Ticket for Cowboys vs. Eagles, NFL, MLB betting on Thursday

-DraftKings promo code: Get $300 bonus for NFL and $200 off Sunday Ticket for Thursday, September 4
+DraftKings promo code: Get $300 bonus for Cowboys-Eagles and $200 off Sunday Ticket for Thursday, September 4

 DraftKings offers over $200 off NFL Sunday Ticket, plus $300 in bonus bets for new users with the newest DraftKings promo code for the Week 1 NFL slate